jacobaparker/PRET/README.md

   Welcome to the Pupil Response Estimation Toolbox (PRET)!
 This is a freely available, Matlab toolbox for analyzing pupillometry data by modeling the pupil size time series as a linear combination of pupil responses to discrete events occurring over time.
   The functions in this toolbox can be used to implement the analysis described in (insert paper here)[1], which builds upon the paradigm created by Hoeks and Levelt in 1993[2].
+Once you download the toolbox, you are ready to complete this type of analysis.

 ## Overview ##
   PRET works with data that has already been epoched and organized into separate trials.